 Replacement, Repair, Refund:

-After the receipt of an RMA (Return Materials Authorization) request, Sipura will attempt to refund, repair or replace the SPA.
-To receive an RMA number contact the party from whom you purchased the SPA.
+After the receipt of an RMA (Return Materials Authorization) request, Linksys will attempt to refund, repair or replace this device.
+To receive an RMA number for this device, contact the party from whom it.

 Network and Service Configuration Settings